Last updated: 10 November 2024

 Here at Legal123, we’ve written an extremely easy-to-use Australian Will Kit.
 It includes online video instructions that take you step-by-step through the Will template.
-But the most frequently asked question we get from clients is this: “Can an Executor be a Beneficiary in a Will?”
+However, the most frequently asked question we get from clients is: “Can an Executor be a Beneficiary in a Will?”
 Well, here’s the answer.

 Can an Executor be a Beneficiary in a Will in Australia?